Sandrac98/initialsingularity/README.md

         - `user_id` (Foreign Key): References the user who placed the order.
         - `order_date`: Date and time of the order.
         - `total_amount`: Total order amount.
-        - `payment_method`: Payment method used for the order.

 ### 4. OrderItems